 Another suggestion for an epilogue is to give everyone the option of writing up their epilogue, or at least telling everyone else what their character does once everything is over.
 I think this is the best way to go about doing this.

 I feel that having an epilogue or a “curtain-close” scene for the party is just as important to them as seeing how the whole campaign wraps up is to us.
-They’ve spent quite possibly, years playing the same character regularly, let them all discover or determine how their characters live their lives after this brief period.
+They’ve spent quite possibly, years playing the same character regularly, letting them all discover or determine how their characters live their lives after this brief period.

 I’ve had campaigns where I’ve utilized player characters as NPCs.
 I did a whole sequel campaign where the party interacted with their old characters.